United States Regiments & Batteries > Massachusetts > 3rd Massachusetts Infantry Regiment

 1861

-April 17 Left Boston on steamer S. R. Spaulding for Fortress Monroe, Va. for three months service
+April 17 Left Boston on steamer S. R. Spaulding for Fortress Monroe, Virginia for three months service.

-April 20 Arrived and ordered on board United States Sloop of War Pawnee.
-Moved to Norfolk and destruction of navy yard.
+April 20 Arrived at Fortress Monroe and was ordered on board the United States Sloop of War Pawnee.
+Moved to Norfolk to destroy the navy yard.

 May 14 – July 1 Fatigue and garrison duty at Fortress Monroe assigned to Butler’s Department of Virginia.